google/framework-for-osdu/osdu-r2/os-delivery/README.md

 ## Database interactions

 During each workflow, the Delivery service queries the database.
-For more information about the file records in the database, consult a dedicated section [file-locations collection](#collections) in this document.
+For more information about the file records in the database, consult the [file-locations collection](#firestore-collections) section.

 ## Validations